 More recently, CRREL has performed durability testing on polyurethane rubber coatings that showed remarkably low ice adhesion after outdoor winter testing and abrasion.2 Owing to the large data set of evaluated low ice adhesion coatings and materials it is easy to compare the performance of new coatings and materials to the performance of existing products.

-Figure 2.
-Figure 2.
-Ice adhesion test result for potential low-adhesion coatings and materials before and after weathering.
+Figure 1. (a) Ice adhesion test results for construction materials and commercial coatings. (b) Ice adhesion test result for potential low-adhesion coatings and materials before and after weathering.
 Samples on left were tested before and after being placed below water level in a Mississippi River navigation lock for a 4-month-long summer season where they were subjected to repeated draining and flooding with normal lock operations.
 The weathering processes for the data on the right are indicated in the legend.
-(Contact information for suppliers: EM 1110-2-1612 , Table 20-4, page 449)
+(References: EM 1110-2-1612 , Table 20-4, page 449)

 Features & Specifications